google/xls/docs_src/noc/xls_noc_butterfly_topology.md

 A _k_-ary _n_-fly butterfly topology type is a multistage logarithm network.
 It is implemented using _n_ stages of identical routers, where _k_ is the number of channels of a router that connect to the previous and/or to the next stage.
-For example, a 2-ary 3-tree butterfly topology has three stages composed of routers with two channels connect to the routers of the previous and/or the next stage (see Figure Butterfly_Topology_Example).
+For example, a 2-ary 3-fly butterfly topology has three stages composed of routers with two channels connect to the routers of the previous and/or the next stage (see Figure Butterfly_Topology_Example).

-Each endpoint node and channel has an _n_-digit radix-_k_ identifier, {d<sub>n−1</sub>, d<sub>n−2</sub>, ..., d<sub>0</sub>}.
+Each endpoint node and channel has an _n_-digit radix\-_k_ identifier, {d<sub>n−1</sub>, d<sub>n−2</sub>, ..., d<sub>0</sub>}.
 The first _n−1_ digits
 {d<sub>n−1</sub>, d<sub>n−2</sub>, ..., d<sub>1</sub>} of the identifier
 corresponds to the router that it is connected to.
-Each router node has an _n−1_-digit radix-_k_ identifier.
+Each router node has an _n−1_-digit radix\-_k_ identifier.
 To distinguish nodes and channels from different stages, the stage number is appended to their identifier separated by a period.
 For example, for a 2-ary 4-fly butterfly network: 2.1010<sub>2</sub>
 is channel 10<sub>10</sub> from stage 2. **[Butterfly_Ref_0](#butterfly_ref_0)**